j-mark-hou/j-mark-hou.github.io/_posts/2018-10-25-graphlimits.markdown

 		- Apple / Google for apps
 		- Uber / Lyft / DiDi for transportation
 		- Google / Facebook / Microsoft / Amazon for ads
-	- as a result, there's been some interest (from e.g. these institutions) on characterizing the equilibrium behavior of large markets
+	- so there's been some interest (from e.g. these institutions) on characterizing the equilibrium behavior of large markets
 - some relevant strands of work:
-	- probably the crowning achievement of classical economic theory was providing formal foundations for market equilibrium
+	- providing formal foundations for market equilibrium was probably the crowning achievement of classical economic theory
 		- this classical work seems to have least partially been motivated by a desire to provide some sort of 'scientific' justification for capitalism (this was the 50s, after all)
-		- thus, focus on abstract markets, intuitively corresponding to national-level economies
+			- thus, focus on abstract markets, intuitively corresponding to nation-level economies
 		- focused on characterizing existence / uniqueness / welfare properites of equilibria
-		- based on fixed-point arguments, so not that useful for actually finding equilibria
+		- based on fixed-point arguments
+			- not that useful for actually finding equilibria
-	- starting in the early 2000s, algorithmic game theorists have begun devising algorithms for / characterizing the complexity of computing these equilibria.
+	- more recently, algorithmic game theorists have devised various algorithms for computing equilibria of certain markets
-		- for some reasonable models of markets, complexity is polynomial (and sometimes even quite fast
+		- for some reasonable models of markets, complexity is polynomial in market size (and sometimes even quite fast)
-		- but given the scale of the markets of interest described above, even writing down the entire market is a challenge
+		- but given the scale of the markets of interest described above, often even writing down the entire market is a challenge
-	- there's also been some recent-ish work in math / stats on characterizing the limit behavior of various properties of graphs
+	- there's also been some recent work in graph theory on defining / characterizing the limits of graphs
 		- some conditions under which some property of a graph will converge as the graph gets big
-		- markets are basically just bipartite graphs with the two types of vertices (consumers and products)
+		- markets are basically just bipartite graphs where vertices are consumers and goods
 - so, it feels like you should be able to do something like this:
-	1. sample some sub-market from your big market
+	1. sample some not-too-small sub-market from your big market
 	2. compute equilibrium on this sub-market
-	3. equilibrium on the sampled market should converge towards equilibrium on the market as you sample larger and larger sub-markets
+	3. equilibrium on the sampled market be similar-ish to equilibrium on the whole market

 I'll walk through a very simple example to provide some intuition on when this process could work, and then discuss how much foundational work remains to be done.